MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multiset-class.md

 ### <a name="remarks"></a>Açıklamalar

-Türü, denetlenen sıranın bir öğesine başvuru olarak işlev görebilecek bir nesne tanımlar.
+Tür, denetlenen dizinin bir öğesine başvuru olarak hizmet verebilecek bir nesneyi açıklar.

 ### <a name="example"></a>Örnek